3416P

 School staff may assist students in application of sunscreen products in certain circumstances and in the presence of another staff member.
 The appropriate staff member will take into account the age, maturity, and capability of the student, the need for the application of the sunscreen, and other issues relevant in the specific case, before assisting students in application of sunscreen products at school or during school-sponsored events.
 However, staff members are not required to assist students in applying sunscreen.

-Parent-Designated Adult Care of Students with Epilepsy
+Parent-Designated Adult Care of Students with Epilepsy or Diabetes

 End of School Year Procedure